The CARES Act and year-end government funding bill

 The Coronavirus Aid, Relief, and Economic Security Act (the CARES Act, Public Law [P.L.]
 116-136), signed into law on 27 March 2020, features significant tax provisions and other measures to assist individuals impacted by the economic effects of the COVID-19 pandemic.
-Provisions in the CARES Act impacting individuals include the following:
+An additional tax extenders bill was signed into law on 27 December 27 2020.
+Provisions in the CARES Act and tax extender bill impacting individuals include the following:

 Recovery rebates for individuals